kassisol/hbm/docs/admin/puppet.md

 ## Usage

-The module provides a puppet class for installing HBM and types for managing resources and policies.
+The module provides a puppet class for installing HBM and types for managing groups, users, collections, resources and policies.

-### Installation

 ```
 classes: